dartlua/lua_vm/README.md

 ![Banner](https://github.com/dartlua/lua_vm/raw/main/img/top_banner.png)
 ![Lua](https://img.shields.io/badge/Lua-5.3-green)

-# Lua-Dart
+# Luart
 With this project, you can run or compile Lua script on your device(iOS Android Web).
-You can write UI in Flutter and handle backend data by LuaDart.
+You can write UI in Flutter and handle backend data by Luart.

 # TODO
 - [x] Read and parse Lua binary.